henrymbuguakiarie/microsoft-authentication-library-objc/msal-objc-articles/acquire-tokens.md

 }];
 ```

-## Responding to an Interaction Required Error
+## Responding to an interaction required error

 Occasionally user interaction will be required to get a new access token, when this occurs you will receive a `MSALErrorInteractionRequired` error when trying to silently acquire a new token.
 In those cases call `acquireToken:` with the same account and scopes as the failing `acquireTokenSilent:` call.
 It is recommended to display a status message to the user in an unobtrusive way before invoking interactive `acquireToken:` call.